bagdemir/propane/README.md

 ### Overview
 --
-Propane is a Java framework to manage your configurations from different sources in diferent contexts.
-Annotate your Java classes with configuration management annotations.
-Define your configurations for each context for a particular application.
-Propane enables the configuration set for that context, in which the application runs.
+Propane is a Java framework to manage your configurations for different contexts.
+- Annotate your Java classes with configuration management annotations.
+- Define your configurations for each context for a particular application.

+and then the Propane enables the configuration set for a given context.

 A context may be region, environment, or a custom context defined by you.
 If your service is running in the US region and in the development environment, Propane enables the configurations for the US region and the development environment.